Motimove

 Parkinson’s disease

-Parkinson's disease is a slowly progressing neurological disorder which affects movement, thinking, and functioning.
-In the Netherlands, about 50,000 people have Parkinson's, and that number is rising.
-The complaints differ per person, but one thing is certain, Parkinson's has a major impact on daily life.
+Parkinson’s disease is a slowly progressive neurological condition that affects movement, thinking, and functioning.
+In the Netherlands, around 50,000 people have Parkinson’s, and that number is rising.
+Symptoms vary from person to person, but one thing is certain: Parkinson’s has a major impact on daily life.

-In this blog, you will read what Parkinson's actually is, what symptoms belong to it, and why staying active is so important.
-You will also find out how the MotiMove app can support you in an accessible way in dealing with the consequences of Parkinson's.
+In this blog, you’ll read what Parkinson’s exactly is, what symptoms are associated with it, and why staying active is so important.
+You’ll also discover how the MotiMove app can support you in an accessible way in dealing with the effects of Parkinson’s.
+No time to read the blog, but do you want to reduce your pain?
+Download the app right away.

 What is Parkinson’s disease?

-Parkinson's disease occurs because certain brain cells slowly die off.
-These cells produce dopamine: a substance needed to properly transmit signals in the brain, especially for movement.
+Parkinson’s disease arises because certain brain cells slowly die off.
+These cells produce dopamine: a substance needed to transmit signals in the brain properly, especially for movement.

 When the amount of dopamine decreases, movements become disrupted.
-This can lead to symptoms such as tremors, stiffness, or moving more slowly.
-Parkinson's is a chronic disease, which means it cannot be cured.
-However, with the right treatment and support, the complaints can often be well managed.
+As a result, you may experience trembling, stiffness, or slower movement.
+Parkinson’s is a chronic disease, which means it cannot be cured.
+However, with the right treatment and support, symptoms can often be managed well.

 What are the symptoms of Parkinson’s?

-The complaints vary per person and may change over time.
+Symptoms vary from person to person and can change over time.
 The most common symptoms are:

 • Stiffness in muscles and joints